osanstrong/arfc.github.io/software_templates.md

 they create software projects.

 # Existing Templates
-There are a couple open source projects that provide a high quality template that can be useful in software development.
+There are some open source projects that provide high quality templates that can be useful in software development.
 If your project falls under the range of capabilities they have you can save a lot of time by using them or adapting them to start your project.